sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 The next key piece of the design process was effectively defining and communicating the problem we were designing for.
 We needed to put ourselves in our user’s shoes, and understand exactly what the problem was that we were trying to solve, and what a solution to that problem might look like.

 Starting with our user research, we constructed an affinity diagram to understand the common links that connected the participants in our interviews.
 The affinity diagram approach, although helpful, was admittedly challenging with fewer than 10 interviewees.
-In fact, Beyer & Holtzblatt in Contextual Design note that they usually build affinity diagrams after interviewing 15-20 users at four to six different work sites.
+In fact, Beyer & Holtzblatt in Contextual Design<sup>[2]</sup> note that they usually build affinity diagrams after interviewing 15-20 users at four to six different work sites.
 Nevertheless, building the affinity from the bottom up and finding common themes and structures out of the individual notes still helped us organize the notes we collected from the interviews.
 The affinity diagram we built is shown below.

 <figure>
 <img src="../img/affinity-diagram.jpg" style="max-width: 100%;" />